-If they want to see you on the bike, the town of Lagrange puts on a neat family festival they can attend while they wait for you to come through town twice on the loop (your kids can play with a fire truck!).
+If they want to see you on the bike, the town of Lagrange puts on a neat family festival they can attend while they wait for you to come through town twice on the loop (your kids can !).
 If they want to stay in Louisville while you ride, downtown Louisville, and especially Fourth Street Live, offer a range of activities.
 In fact, if you look at the course maps, you’ll see that a good portion of the area along the river between the finish and transition area is grass, a large park, a playground and other options for staying busy.
 Just make sure the family is prepared for a long day in the heat (see below).

 I’ve heard the finish line is very unique?

 Yep!
 Picture your typical urban downtown with high rises on either side of the street.
 Now put a class ceiling, about 3 stories up, over about 2-3 blocks of the main street.
 Fill this covered area with bars and restaurants, a cross walk overhead to a food court…and now put the finish of an Ironman® right there in the middle of it all!
 Very cool, very unique…very LOUD.